 Proof.
 Use Lemma D.1 to replace $c{yz,uv}$ with $c{y,u} \otimes c{z,v}$ and similarly for $c{xz,uw}$ and $c{xv,yw}$.
-This converts the diagram in the statement into the following one which consists of two juxtaposed copies of the same kind of hexagon:
+This converts the diagram in the statement into the following one

 The latter commutes in any braided monoidal (strictly associative) category.
-Thus in effect the statement of the Lemma holds if and only if Lemma D.1 holds.
-A permutative category is a symmetric monoidal category (C, \otimes, c) in which associativity and unitality hold strictly.
+Thus in effect the statement of the Lemma holds if and only if Lemma D.1 holds. \Box A permutative category is a symmetric monoidal category (C, \otimes, c) in which associativity and unitality hold strictly.
 Thus the diagrams in Lemmas D.1 and D.2 commute if and only if the category (C, \otimes, c) is permutative.
 On the other hand, the statements of Lemma D.1 and Lemma D.2 hold in general.
 Requiring that C be strictly associative merely simplifies the diagrams and overall legibility.
 For example, in the general case the diagram in the statement of Lemma D.1 would need replacing with: